UCLA-IRL/dledger/doc/requirement.md

 Therefore, we use DLedger to ensure the correctness of the system while keeping as many legitimate records as possible under dynamic network condition.

+All of our basic analysis of the model should be based on this use case.

 ### Harder use case
 A more advanced use case is a certificate management logger.
 In this case, each revocation of the certificate should be tracked to the